Using digital traces to analyze software work: skills, careers and programming languages: Results

-Programmers can draw on a wide variety of programming languages, each with different levels of suitability and popularity for specific software tasks.
-Our observation that Python users often diversify into higher-value tasks suggests that language choice significantly influences developers’ career paths.
-Yet debates persist about which languages best serve which tasks.
-Our task constructs promise a novel way to study language usage.
-To explore this, we use tags that refer to specific programming languages to associate SO posts with the languages they refer to (see Methods).
-This allows us to track which tasks a language supports.
+Programmers can draw on a wide variety of programming languages, each with different levels of suitability and popularity for specific use cases.
+However, which languages best serve which areas of software development remains hotly debated.
+Our skill constructs promise a novel way to approach this question: using tags that refer to specific programming languages we can associate SO posts with the languages they refer to (see section~\ref{sec:taxonomy}).
+This, in turn, allows us to track which skills are used with which languages.

-Figure~\ref{fig:fig4_python}a presents a matrix illustrating which programming languages (used by at least 10 SO users) are used in each of the 237 SO tasks.
-The matrix’s triangular shape signals task nestedness, with an NODF value of 81.5 \citep{payrato2020measuring}, indicating that tasks can be roughly ranked from general to specialized based on how widespread they are across languages.
-Moreover, although different languages may be developed with specific use cases in mind, in practice, this has not led to a strict specialization where tasks are divided between dedicated programming languages.
-Instead, the most specialized tasks are typically handled by languages that cover almost the full spectrum of tasks, while languages used for only a few tasks are largely confined to the most ubiquitous ones.
+Fig.~\ref{fig:fig_python}a presents a matrix illustrating which programming languages are used by at least 10 users with each of the 237 skills we identified, based on answer postings whose tags refer to both the skill and the language.
+A visual inspection suggests that the matrix is triangular.
+This indicates that skills are \emph{nested} \citep{hosseinioun2025skill}, as confirmed by an NODF value of 81.5 \citep{payrato2020measuring}.
+Accordingly, skills can be roughly ranked from general to specialized based on how widely they are implemented across languages.
+That is, although different languages may be developed with specific use cases in mind, in practice, this has not led to a strict specialization where dedicated programming languages serve specific areas of software development expertise.
+Instead, whereas common skills can be performed in almost any language, highly specialized skills often require generalist languages.

-Figure~\ref{fig:fig4_python}b illustrates how different programming languages compete for tasks over time.
-Focusing on the six largest languages on Stack Overflow, it tracks how many tasks each language dominates by user counts.
-The most prominent trend is Python’s steady climb: from just nine tasks in 2009, it rises to become the top language for over 80 of the 237 tasks by 2022, surpassing well-established options like C\# and JavaScript.
-In the SI, section~\ref{section_swift_objc}, we further demonstrate how languages compete over tasks by focusing on the abrupt shift in iOS programming from Objective-C to Swift.
+Fig.~\ref{fig:fig_python}b illustrates how different programming languages compete for user types over time.
+Focusing on the six largest languages on Stack Overflow, it tracks how many distinct skill areas each language dominates by user counts.
+The most prominent trend is Python’s steady climb: from just nine skills in 2009, it rises to become the top language for over 80 of the 237 skills by 2022, surpassing well-established options like C\# and JavaScript.
+In the Appendix~\ref{section_swift_objc}, we further demonstrate how languages compete for dominance in expertise areas by focusing on the abrupt shift in iOS programming from Objective-C to Swift.